IBM/maximo-labs/MkDocs/mas_monitor_hierarchy/docs/assign_devices.md

 * Assign devices to the asset hierarchy

-Assign compressor and sensor devices to assets by using a CSV template file and import the assignment.
+Assign compressor devices to assets by using a CSV template file and import the assignment.

 ##
 The CSV file to assign devices for our functional company Acme that manages transportation networks looks like this: